Sousaplex/cursornew/README.md

 ## Prerequisites

 - This script is designed for macOS and Linux environments.
-- For the auto-open feature to work, you must have the `cursor` command-line tool installed and available in your system's PATH.
+- For the auto-open feature to work, the `cursor` command-line tool must be installed.
+The installer will attempt to do this for you.